-Traveling with lactose intolerance, like Alex does, can be as much fun as having fire ants thrown down your pants.
+Traveling with lactose intolerance, like I do, can be as much fun as having fire ants thrown down your pants.
 While this blog aims to inspire travel, we also seek to assist readers in similar circumstances.
-Sure lactaid can help a bit, but the terrible side effect of it is that it doesn’t work very well, hence its lack of FDA approval.
-Ultimately, the best thing to do is adjust your diet (unfortunately), which can be tricky in foreign countries where the language is different and you sometimes don’t know exactly what you’re eating.
-So here’s some tips on traveling with lactose intolerance and some instances where you may be able to enjoy great cheese without issues!
+Sure Lactaid can help a bit, but the terrible side effect of it is that it doesn’t work very well.
+Hence its lack of FDA approval.
+Ultimately, the best thing to do is adjust your diet (unfortunately).
+That can be tricky in foreign countries where the language is different.
+Sometimes it’s difficult to know exactly what you’re ordering and eating.
+So here’s some tips on traveling with lactose intolerance!
+And there are some instances where you may be able to enjoy great cheese without issues!

 Delicious pizzas are ridiculously tempting worldwide, but if they’re made with mozzarella or provolone there’s a chance you’ll have some issues.
 If you have a busy day of sightseeing ahead, you need to weigh whether or not it’s worth consuming cow dairy if you’re lactose intolerant, and in these situations I take a pass.
 If it’s worthwhile, you can of course ask for a pizza with no cheese, which is actually pretty common in fabulous destinations around Italy, particularly in Southern Italy where many people are lactose intolerant.